VolodymyrBilykSW/PrintMonitoring/README.md

 # PrintMonitoring
 My course paper at University.
-It`s program which can monitoring information about printing for Windows OS.
+Its a program which can monitoring information about printing for Windows OS.
 The program using WIndows SDK and fork with library `Winspool`.

 The program performs the following functions: